-I. Describe how the school will serve gifted and talented students
+I. Describe how the school will serve gifted and talented students.

-The School will serve the needs of gifted students in accordance with State Board Rule 6A-6.03019, FAC, Special Instructional Programs for Students Who Are Gifted, and BCPS Exceptional Student Education Policies and Procedures (SP&P).
+The School will serve the needs of gifted students in accordance with State Board Rule 6A-6.03019, FAC, Special Instructional Programs for Students Who Are Gifted, and the Sponsor's Exceptional Student Education Policies and Procedures, as amended from time to time.